Charliemowood/atom-guide/README.md

 ### Editing Files in Projects

-On the left-hand side of the screen, you will see a sidebar with all files in the project.
+On the left hand side of the screen, you will see a sidebar with all files in the project.

 To navigate to and edit a particular file in the project.
 Click on the name of the file in the sidebar and the selected file will open.
 You can now make any edits you wish and [save](#save-a-file-in-atom) the file.